Mathematics Placement Test

 If you would like to request accommodations on the placement test, e.g., extended time, please complete the request form at

 The online test can only be taken once so you will want to arrange for your accommodations before taking it.
 In order to approve accommodations, we will need to review your disability documentation in advance.
-For accommodations related to learning disabilities and ADHD, please forward your documentation as soon as possible to the Academic Support Center by fax to 202-885-1042 or e-mail to firstname.lastname@example.org.
-For accommodations related to physical, medical, or psychological disabilities, please send your documentation to Disability Support Services by fax to 202-885-1160 or e-mail to email@example.com.
+Please forward your documentation as soon as possible to the Academic Support and Access Center by fax to 202-885-1042 or e-mail to email@example.com.

 - What happens if my computer crashes, I lose internet connection, or there’s some other technical glitch?

 Before you take the test please make sure you have a reliable computer and internet access as it is best that you finish the test once you start it.
 However, if a technical difficulty occurs, contact Mr. Michele Mazzocchetti at firstname.lastname@example.org.
 In this case, we will set up a time during your orientation program on campus when you can take an alternative written version of the exam.
-If you have arranged for accommodations from the Academic Support Center or Disability Support Services, please let Mr. Mazzocchetti know about that as well.
+If you have arranged for accommodations from the Academic Support and Access Center, please let Mr. Mazzocchetti know about that as well.

 - Whom do I contact if I have additional questions?